Purdue-CS193/homework-0-shultzn/index.md

+#Nolan's First CS193 Homework

+###My Favorite things about CS193 are
+- We only have to meet once a week
+- We do not have to buy an expensive textbook
+- We do not have exams or midterms

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.